syrac-org/syrac-blog/content/posts/xctrack-hack/index.md

 IGC files are plain text files containing timestamped coordinates, along with other flight metadata.
 The first character of each line indicates the type of record stored in that line:

-- H: header records storing metadata such as date, pilot name and glider model
+- `H`: header records storing metadata such as date, pilot name and glider model
-- B: fix records storing coordinates of the flight
+- `B`: fix records storing coordinates of the flight
-- G: security record storing the digital track signature
+- `G`: security record storing the digital track signature
 - [a lot of other record types](https://xp-soaring.github.io/igc_file_format/igc_format_2008.html), which are not relevant to this post

-You can modify such text files simply by opening them in a file editor, so what's preventing malicious users from cheating online contests by crafting arbitrary tracklogs ?
+You can modify a text file simply by opening it in a file editor, so what's preventing malicious users from cheating online contests by crafting arbitrary tracklogs ?

 One could argue that doing so would be pointless, because paragliding remains an amateur sport where the incentives to cheat are relatively low.
-Although true, it's safe to assume that as soon as there is a leaderboard, [someone is going to try to rig it](https://web.archive.org/web/20250714025458/https://xcmag.com/news/comps-and-events/xcontest-bans-pilot-for-faking-tracklogs), even if the motivations to do so are not entirely clear.
+Even if this is somewhat true, it's safe to assume that as soon as there is a leaderboard, [someone is going to try to rig it](https://web.archive.org/web/20250714025458/https://xcmag.com/news/comps-and-events/xcontest-bans-pilot-for-faking-tracklogs), even if the motivations to do so are not entirely clear.

 This brings me to my main point:

 > For Syrac to be a trusted platform, it needs promote transparency in its leaderboards.

-And digital track signatures are one of the most efficient ways to encourage this transparency.
+And digital track signatures is one way to encourage this transparency.

 So, how do they work ?